4rm/Appstream-User-Manager/README.md

   <i>Standard REGIS .csv</i>
 </p>

 Selected stacks will be associated with the added users, whether by roster or individual addition.
+Please note that usernames are case-sensitive.

 #### <a name="Remove">Remove</a>
 <p align="center">
 <img src="https://i.imgur.com/KDSEv4u.png" alt="Remove tab" width=600>
 </p>

 From the Remove tab, specific users can be removed using Batch Remove, or the entire user list can be deleted (with exceptions) from Remove All.
+User accounts cannot be recovered, but their data should remain in their S3 bucket.

 ## <a name="Known">Known Issues</a>
 * Rate limiting happens <i>a lot</i>.
 Had to add delays all over the place.